cysouw/diathesis/text/c08_preverbs.md

 **Notes**

-The verbs with the prefix *vor-* typically also take a dative argument (cf. [@sec:preverb-dative-addition-accusative]).
+The verbs with the prefix *vor‑* typically also take a dative argument (cf. [@sec:preverb-dative-addition-accusative]).

 ::: ex
 - Er lügt. \